PlanetJames/AI-in-astronomy/README.md

 - Simple AI articles (2017 intro to ML) - https://medium.com/simple-ai
 - (Also see "deep dive" guide above.)

+### Resources for models and tutorials
+- **HuggingFace**, a platform where the machine learning community collaborates on models, datasets, and applications - https://huggingface.co/
+- **Papers With Code**, a free and open resource with machine learning papers, code, datasets, methods and evaluation tables - https://paperswithcode.com/

 ### Python packages
 (Each have guides on their own websites as well.)
-- Machine learning and data pre-processing:
+- Machine learning and data pre-processing (e.g. PCA, clustering, component separation, Random Forests):
   - **Scikit-learn** - https://scikit-learn.org/stable/
 - Deep learning: \
   (There are various articles comparing these packages, e.g. https://www.simplilearn.com/keras-vs-tensorflow-vs-pytorch-article)